challenges of online classroom management

 These new problems can sometimes be frustrating and hard to overcome.
 In order to get past these issues, we should fully understand them and learn how to deal with them.

 Sometimes the performance of teachers, students, and parents can be affected by these issues, and they suffer by not knowing how to overcome the problems.
-Therefore, in the following, we shall explore the most significant common problems in classroom management we are facing today.
+Therefore, in the following section, we shall explore the most significant common problems in classroom management that we are facing today.

 No one can deny that virtual classrooms offer an appealing opportunity for the educational community to reach out to each other from the comfort of their homes.
 But on the other hand, connectivity issues are persistent and inseparable challenges for educators and students.